trussworks/trussels-guide/Trussels-Guide.md

 Gusto emails you every other Friday, which is when we get paid, and once a month with a survey, which we hope you’ll fill out.

 ## Resource: A little history
-If you’re curious to learn more about our history and our goals, check out :lock: [the Founder presentation from the 2019 offsite](https://drive.google.com/drive/folders/12z0jg3xkc2CLH8xNmNUS0fOGdexXmE7U).
+If you’re curious to learn more about our history and our goals, check out :lock:[the Founder presentation from the 2019 offsite](https://drive.google.com/drive/folders/12z0jg3xkc2CLH8xNmNUS0fOGdexXmE7U).

 See you soon!